ushelp/DataTable/readme.txt

   				"language":pageLanguage
   			});
 Default paging configuration defined in the DataTable object MSG properties, through the edit and re-define, configure the default paging text and language.

+########Important Notice:

+1、V1.5.0 update important upgrade instructions:
+1.4.X and earlier versions upgrade to version 1.5.0, loading parameters change:
+1.4.X versions before loading parameters boolean value (default is false).
+1.5.0 After loading the parameter value is set to "default", "show", "none" or "hide" (default is "default"), the specific meaning see readme.

+Upgrade Change program:
+V1.4.X old code   =>      V1.5.0 new code
+replace loading parameter values:
+loading: true     =>      loading: "show"
+loading: false    =>      loading: "none"
+If the loading parameter value is not set, the default value when the effect is as follows false, hidden data => "default", disable data